 4. ‘Bullseye’s Playground’ deals

-At Bullseye’s Playground, named for Target’s canine mascot, deals start at $1 and I’ve never seen anything costing more than $5.
+At Bullseye’s Playground, named for Target’s canine mascot, deals start at $1 and it’s rare that prices go over $10.
 The bargains, from home decor to snacks, change often.

 5. Coffee pods